-Castle Point Apartments provide apartment-style living for upper-classmen in newly-renovated studio apartments.
-Davis Hall, named in honor of Harvey N. Davis, third president of the Institute, provides housing for 200 male freshmen.
+Castle Point Apartments provide apartment-style living for upperclassmen in newly-renovated studio apartments.
+Davis Hall, named in honor of Harvey N. Davis, third president of the Institute, provides housing for 200 female and male freshmen.
 Humphreys Hall is named for Alexander C. Humphreys, second president of the Institute, and houses 160 male and female students, including all female freshmen, in addition to WEXP, Stevens' television station.
 Hayden Hall is a gift from the Hayden Foundation and accommodates 135 male and female students.
 Lore-El Center, the most recent addition to campus, provides specialized housing for 10 female upper-class students in single and double occupancy.
-Palmer Hall, named for Edgar Palmer, a former trustee, provides housing for 90 upper-class students in single and quad occupancy.
-Technology Hall contains double rooms with private bathrooms and houses 216 male and female upper-class students.
+Palmer Hall, named for Edgar Palmer, a former trustee, provides housing for 90 upper-class students in single and female and female and percent site percents and houses 216 male and female upper-class students.